khulaifi95/ACS/Intelligent_Data_Analysis/IDA_Lecture01.md

 - Different grammatical **parses** of same word sequence

-  * <u>**Parsing** is the process of analysing a string of symbols, either in natural language, computer languages or data structures, conforming to the rules of a formal grammar.</u>

   - *the man on the hill* vs *hill with the telescope*

 - Identical parses but different **interpretations** of words